Strandbad Wannsee

 In 1926 the new nearby stations, Nikolassee and Wannsee, facilitated access to the beach and the existing facilities were no longer sufficient.
 Plans to erect a permanent building on the site had been mooted as early as 1910 by Martin Wagner, later municipal director of construction, but had been delayed by the First World War.
 Now the municipality of Berlin tasked the same Martin Wagner and colleague Richard Ermisch, both employees of the city administration and experienced in public construction, to plan a large-scale improvement project.
 Construction began in 1929, and the opening of the new buildings took place already a year later in 1930.

 The Great Depression compromised the execution of the plans Wagner and Ermisch had made.
-Initially, the budget had been an amount of 5 million Reichsmark, which was to be spent on a further five of the two-storey halls, as well as a large, circular main restaurant, a pier with a café, a marina. and an open-air theatre.
+Initially, the budget had been an amount of 5 million Reichsmark, which was to be spent on a further five of the two-storey halls, as well as a large, circular main restaurant, a pier with a café a marina and an open-air theatre.
 In addition, a medical bath, a kindergarten and a pension were thought of.
 Of all this, only the existing complex of four structures was realized, and only after the municipality visited the site to see that most of the scaled-down project was already built and would not require much additional work.
 However, an additional 2 million Reichsmarks were added.

 In the following years, the number of visitors increased enormously, not least because Berliners wanted to see their new public bath.
 However, the rise of Nazism with associated violent fights between different political groups on the beach meant that more and more people gradually refrained from visiting the area.